-In addition to preparing for their exams or completing their thesis, students in their last semester of graduate work (whether pursing the Thesis or Exam option) are responsible for completing and submitting all of the necessary paperwork.
-It is the student’s responsibility to make sure all of this paperwork is submitted properly and in a timely manner.
-Failure to do so can result in delayed graduation and additional fees.
+Students who expect to finish and graduate (whether pursing the Thesis or Exam Option) are responsible for completing and submitting all of the necessary paperwork in a timely manner.
+Failure to do so may result in delayed graduation and additional fees.

-2. By the mid-semester students must submit a Thesis/ Dissertation Advisory Committee Appointment Form signed by all thesis or exam committee members and the Chair of the History Department.
-The form is available on the School of Graduate and Interdisciplinary Studies website.
+- By mid-semester students must submit a Thesis/Exam Committee Form, signed by all thesis or exam committee members and the Chair of the History Department.
+The form is available here on the School of Graduate and Interdisciplinary Studies website.

-4. Prior to their defense, Thesis option students should make an appointment with the Graduate School to verify the formatting of their thesis.
-Please consult the Guidelines for the Processing and Preparation of Theses, which can be found on the Graduate School website under the Student section.
+- Prior to their defense, Thesis Option students should make an appointment with the Graduate School to verify the formatting of their thesis.
+Make sure to consult the Guidelines for the Processing and Preparation of Theses.

-5. Prior to defense or exams, we recommend that all finishing graduate students review their records in order to ensure that all previous necessary requirements have been completed.
+- Prior to defense or exams, we recommend that all finishing graduate students review their records with the Director of Graduate Studies and the School of Interdisciplinary and Graduate Studies in order to ensure that all previous necessary requirements have been completed.

 Accelerated BA/MA Program

-This program allows U of L undergraduate history majors to take up to 6 credits of graduate work which can then be applied to completion of the History MA.
+This program allows University of Louisville undergraduate history majors to take up to 6 credits of graduate work which can then be applied to completion of the History MA.
 Undergraduates must apply to this program no later than the end of their junior year.
-A fuller explanation is at: http://www.louisville.edu/a-s/history/accbama.html.
+See here for further information.